Eight British men appear in court over multi-million pound gem heist

 The eight suspects were brought to court in a convoy accompanied by armed police.
 Grey-haired or balding, some rather portly, they appeared in the dock surrounded by security guards.
 The oldest, Brian Reader, shuffled in as family members in the public gallery waved.

-Hatton Garden, in the heart of London, has been home to the gem trade for centuries and boasts almost 300 dealers and more than 50 jewelry shops.
+Hatton Garden, in the heart of London, has been home to the gem trade for centuries and boasts almost 300 dealers and more than 50 jewellery shops.

 After initial embarrassment for the police, who failed to send any officers when a burglar alarm sounded in the safety deposit building at the start of the raid, detectives arrested nine men in London and nearby Kent on Tuesday.